AsteriskAmpersand/Ice-Experimental/README.md

 #### 【 Important 】 ####
 - The current implementation is not Multiplayer safe.
 There is a high risk of visual glitching and desynchronization.
 Game stability is also dubious in Multiplayer.

-### ──────────【 Hunting Horn 】────────── ###

-The following changes are added in addition to the changes provided in Stable.
-See change notes on Stable for full details.

-#### 【 Draw Behavior 】 ####
-Drawing the weapon while running, will now no longer immediately execute a Forward Smash (aka Forward Slam).
-Instead, the hunter will now simply perform a draw animation to unsheath the weapon onto their shoulder.
-The hunter can choose to continue running, or input an attack during the draw animation.
-This allows hunters to perform any of their normal moves (to play a note they desire) or perform various recitals, greatly enhancing the flexibility of the weapon.

-> Known Issues: This change is intended as a proof-of-concept.
-The animations and transitions for the new draw animation will not look smooth for the time being.
-This will be addressed later once the final details regarding the gameplay of this new behavior are settled on.

 ### ──────────【 Lance 】────────── ###